viktorlott/penum/README.md

     </a>
 </div>

-`penum` is a procedural macro that is used to make an enum conform to a given pattern that can include generics with trait bounds, which then allows for `static dispatching`.
-It's a tool for asserting how enums should look and behave through simple expressive rust grammar.
+`penum` is a procedural macro that is used for **enum conformity** and **automatic dispatch**.
+This is done by specifying a declarative pattern that express how we should interprete the enum.
+It's a tool for asserting how enums should **look** and **behave** through simple expressive rust grammar.

-- **Patterns** — can be thought of as a toy shape sorter, where the enum variants are shapes that are trying to fit the given pattern we've expressed.
+- **Patterns** — can be thought of as a *toy shape sorter* that sorts through enum variants and makes sure they fit.
+So each variant has a certain shape that must satisfy the patterns we've specified.
 There are 3 shapes to choose from, *tuples* `()`, *structs* `{}` and *units*.

-- **Trait bounds** — are used in combination with *generic parameters* to assert what the matched variants field types should implement, and can be expressed like this, `where T: Trait<Type>`.
+- **Predicates** — are used in combination with *patterns* to assert what the matched variants field types should implement.
+They can be expressed like a regular where clause, e.g `where T: Trait<Type>`.
 The *generic parameters* actually needs to be introduced inside a pattern fragment.

-- **Smart dispatch** — lets us express how an enum should behave in respect to its variants.
+- **Smart dispatch** — lets us express how an enum should **behave** in respect to its variants.
 The symbol that is used to express this is `^` and should be put infront of the trait you wish to be dispatched, e.g. `(T) where T: ^AsRef<str>`.
+The dispatcher is smart enought to figure out certain return types for methods such that non-matching variants can be assigned with a *default* return statement. i.e types like `Option<_>`, `Result<_, E>` and many other types (*including Primitive Types*) can get defaulted automatically for us instead of returning them with a panic.

-This is currently limited to rust std and core library traits, but there's plans to extend support for custom trait definitions soon.
-Methods with `Option`, `String`, and other `Default` return types will be automatically returned for variants that doesn't have a field satifying the dispatch trait
+  *This is currently limited to rust std library traits, but there's plans to extend support for custom trait definitions soon.*

-- **Impls** — can be seen as a shorthand for *a concrete type that implements this trait*, and are primarily used as a substitute for regular *generic trait bound expressions*.
-They look something like this, `(impl Copy, impl Copy) | {name: impl Clone}`

-- **Placeholders** — are single unbounded wildcards, or if you are familiar with rust, it's the underscore `_` identifier and usually means that something is ignored, which means that they will satisfy any type `(_, _) | {num: _}`.

-- **Variadic** — are similar to placeholders, but instead of only being able to substitute one type, variadics can be substituted by 0 or more types.
-Like placeholders, they are a way to express that we don't care about the rest of the parameters in a pattern.
-The look something like this`(T, U, ..) | {num: T, ..}`

 *Allowing developers to assert how an enum should look and behave.*